ethbra/team-planetarium/materials/standup/Standup-2-2.md

 ## Alex

 ### Work Completed
-- Continued work on Postman, particularly the moon API endpoints for postman
+- Continued work on Postman, particularly the moon API endpoint tests
 - Studied for QC

 ### Work to be Done